OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 ## Configure the webpack.config.js file

-The **webpack.config.js** will build multiple runtime loaders.
-You need to modify it to load only the shared JavaScript runtime via the **taskpane.html** file.
+The **webpack.config.js** will build multiple Configure your Office Add-in to use a shared runtime loaders.
+You need to modify it to load only the shared JavaScript Configure your Office Add-in to use a shared runtime via the **taskpane.html** file.

 1. Open the **webpack.config.js** file.
 1. Go to the `plugins:` section.